pathiva

 Common Post-Test Mistakes to Avoid

-1. Registering for the next test before you have your score.
-It’s tempting to immediately sign up for May to feel proactive.
-But without your March score, you don’t know whether you need to retake at all, or where to focus prep.
-Wait for scores, then register.
+• Registering for the next test before you have your score.
+Without your March score, you don’t know whether you need a retake or what to fix.

-2. Using only one prep resource.
-Different students learn differently, and no single book or app addresses every gap.
-Combine official College Board practice (non-negotiable) with targeted instruction on your weakest areas.
+• Using only one prep resource.
+Combine official College Board practice with targeted instruction on your weakest areas.

-4. Ignoring Reading & Writing in favor of Math.
-Math improvements feel more concrete and measurable, which is why students disproportionately prep for it.
-But Reading & Writing accounts for half your score — skipping it is leaving points on the table.
+• Ignoring Reading & Writing in favor of Math.
+R&W is half your score — skipping it leaves points on the table.

 Ready to Maximize Your May SAT Score?